Women's Studies and Doctoral Degrees

-The Women's Studies Program does not currently offer a PhD but:
+The Women's & Gender Studies does not currently offer a PhD but:

 - Individual Women's Studies graduate courses may be included in the coursework required for the major field, upon approval by the research advisor.